-I still remembered that day when God saved me and my children while driving home from preaching at a church in Belle Glade, Florida.
-Our church was assisting a struggling church in Belle Glade and so we put the six elders on a schedule to drive 1hr 30 min – some eighty-odd miles on the highway each Sabbath to this church in Belle Glade, Florida.
+I can still remember that day when God saved my children and me while driving home from preaching at a church in Belle Glade, Florida, USA.
+Our church was assisting a small struggling church in Belle Glade, and so we put the six elders on a schedule to drive 1-hour, 30-minutes – some eighty-odd miles on the highway each Sabbath to this church in Belle Glade, Florida.

 That Sabbath was my turn to go to Belle Glade; my wife was not able to go with us, so my son Andre who was 13-years old, my daughter Veronica-10 years old, and my other son DeVaughn-9 years old, we all packed into my car and headed to Belle Glade.
-The journey from Miami to Belle Glade is very lonely because the majority of the journey has sugar-cane fields on both sides.
-It also has a two-car lane on one side, and a two-car lane in the opposite direction with only 15 feet of land separating both traffic.
-The road is heavily used by cargo trucks and farming vehicles, but this Sabbath it was lonely.
+The journey from Miami to Belle Glade is very lonely because most of the trip has sugar-cane fields on both sides.
+It also has a two-car lane on one side and the same layout on the opposite side, with only 15 feet of land separating both sides.
+Cargo trucks and farming vehicles used the road heavily, but this Sabbath, it was lonely.

-My task this Sabbath was to reach the church at 9:15 a.m. for the opening, so we left home at 7:00 a.m.
+My Sabbath task was to reach the church at 9:15 a.m. for the opening, so we left home at 7:00 a.m.
 We sang hymns as we drove to Belle Glade.
-My other responsibilities that day was to teach the Sabbath School lesson at 10:00 a.m. and preach the divine sermon at noon.
-After that, we would stay for lunch, which normally finished at around 3:00 p.m.
+My other responsibilities were teaching the Sabbath School lesson at 10:00 a.m. and preaching the divine sermon at noon.
+After that, we would stay for lunch, which usually finishes at around 3:00 p.m.

 Everything was going well that day: we arrived early, opened the church, and started song service.
-I taught the Sabbath School lesson and preached a message to the twenty members that were there – half were senior citizens, one or two youths, and the others were young adults.
-After the church service, some members gathered at Brother Lewis’ home where we enjoyed a pot-luck lunch prepared by the members.
+I taught the Sabbath School lesson and preached a message to the twenty members– half were senior citizens, one or two youths, and the others were young adults.
+After the church service, some members gathered at Brother Lewis’ home, where we enjoyed a pot-luck lunch prepared by the members.
 It was around 3:00 p.m. when I decided to leave and head back to Miami.